jina-ai/clip-as-service/README.md

   bert-as-service
 </h1>

-<h4 align="center">Using BERT model as a sentence encoding service, i.e. mapping a variable-length sentence to a fixed-length vector.</h4>
+<p align="center">Using BERT model as a sentence encoding service, i.e. mapping a variable-length sentence to a fixed-length vector.</p>

 <p align="center">
   <a href="https://github.com/hanxiao/bert-as-service/stargazers">